-- B.1.1 Notwithstanding the existence of this policy, each application will be determined on its own merits against the definition of 'fit and proper' contained within Appendix A. - B.1.2 Where it is necessary for the Council to depart substantially from this policy, clear and compelling reasons will be given for doing so.
-The purpose of this Appendix is to formulate guidelines, consistent with national guidance, which detail the Council's current stance on the relevance of convictions and cautions in respect of applications for the grant of new licences, and the renewal of existing licences, for taxi and private hire vehicle, driver and operator licences. - B.1.3 If a court has found an applicant guilty of an offence, that person cannot subsequently claim to the Council that they did not commit the offence.
+- B.1.1 The over-riding consideration for the Council in its determination of applications is the promotion of the licensing objectives detailed within subsection 1.2.2 of this policy, in particular public safety. - B.1.2 Notwithstanding the existence of this policy, each application will be determined on its own merits against the definition of 'fit and proper' contained within Appendix A. - B.1.3 Where it is necessary for the Council to depart substantially from this policy, clear and compelling reasons will be given for doing so.
+The purpose of this Appendix is to formulate guidelines, consistent with national guidance, which detail the Council's current stance on the relevance of convictions and cautions in respect of applications for the grant of new licences, and the renewal of existing licences, for taxi and private hire vehicle, driver and operator licences. - B.1.4 If a court has found an applicant guilty of an offence, that person cannot subsequently claim to the Council that they did not commit the offence.
 If they seek to do so, their representation will not be considered, as this is entirely a matter for the courts.
-The applicant can, however, offer any mitigating circumstances relating to the offence that they wish the Council to consider. - B.1.4 For the purpose of this policy, the acceptance of a Fixed Penalty Notice will be treated as a conviction.
-A caution may be treated as a conviction depending on the individual merits and mitigating circumstances of each case. - B.1.5 Period free from conviction Any reference to a period free from conviction relates to the period commencing from either: - (i) where a custodial sentence has been imposed, from the end of the custodial period; or - (ii) in any other case, from the date of conviction.
+The applicant can, however, offer any mitigating circumstances relating to the offence that they wish the Council to consider. - B.1.5 For the purpose of this policy, the acceptance of a Fixed Penalty Notice will be treated as a conviction.
+A caution may be treated as a conviction depending on the individual merits and mitigating circumstances of each case.

+B.1.6 Period free from conviction Any reference to a period free from conviction relates to the period commencing from either:

+- (i) where a custodial sentence has been imposed, from the end of the custodial period; or - (ii) in any other case, from the date of conviction. - B.2 History